alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 ## Create Virtual Networks managed by your Network Manager.

-Switch to your managed subscription.
+Switch to the subscription you want to create VNets under.
 This subscription should be under the network manager scopes you defined above.

 ```azurecli-interactive
 az account set \